jenkinsci/publish-over-plugin/README.md

 Sets NODE_NAME to the value specified if the environment variables contain a variable NODE_NAME that does not have a value.

-If you are running on multiple nodes and you have executors on the master Jenkins and the build may occur on the master, then if you set this option, the NODE_NAME for the master will be set to the configured value.
+If you are running on multiple nodes and you have executors on the Jenkins controller and the build may occur on the controller, then if you set this option, the NODE_NAME for the controller will be set to the configured value.
 This may be useful if you want to use $NODE_NAME in a Transfer Sets Remote directory eg. builds/$BUILD_NUMBER/$NODE_NAME.